PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 08:12:28
+Last updated: 2024-04-06 08:14:07
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand